Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Work and Energy

 Positive, Negative & Zero Work Done

-• Negative Work: On the other hand, work is taken as negative if the displacement of the object is in a direction opposite to the direction of force applied.
-Example: But work done by the man is negative when he is descending from second floor of house to ground floor.
+• Negative Work: Work is taken as negative if the displacement of the object is in the direction opposite to the force applied.

-• Zero Work Done: If the displacement of an object is in a direction perpendicular to the application of force, work done is zero inspite of the fact that force is acting and there is some displacement too.
+• Zero Work Done: If the displacement of an object is in a direction perpendicular to the application of force, work done is zero despite the fact that force is acting and there is some displacement too.

 Example: Imagine pushing a lawn roller forward.
 While gravity pulls it downward, the roller moves horizontally.
 Since gravity acts perpendicular to the roller's movement, it does no work.
 This is an example of zero work, where a force doesn't contribute to the displacement.